 6:17 A harmony in eating and resting, in sleeping and keeping awake: a perfection in whatever one does.
 This is the Yoga that gives peace from all pain.

 In this yogic approach to life, one is always a beginner, regardless of how it appears to the outside world.
-If one is always a beginner why show examples of what appears advanced?
-That just sets up false goals and limits, i.e., “I must do that” or “I can’t do that”.
-I’d say, comparing and competing are natural stages we go through on our way to impartiality — the Holy Grail of Taoist thought.
+If one is always a beginner, why do we exalt mastery?
+That just sets up false goals and limits, e.g., “I must do that” or “I can’t do that”.
+Alas, comparing and competing are natural stages we go through on our way to impartiality — the Holy Grail of Taoist thought.
 Chapter 16 ends with, Impartial therefore whole, whole therefore natural, Natural therefore the way.
 The way therefore long enduring, nearly rising beyond oneself.
-Yep, rising beyond one’s ego sounds peaceful indeed!

 We instinctively admire expertise and strength, and in the case of yoga, flexibility too.
-There is also a social component; we embrace role models who exemplify the strengths we seek for a ‘better life’.
-Chapter 36 reminds us of the ironic path we trod, In desiring weakness, one must first strive, In desiring to let go, one must first begin… Weakness is superior to strength.
+There is also a social factor here in how we embrace role models who exemplify whatever we seek.
+Chapter 36 describes the ironic path we trod, In desiring weakness, one must first strive, In desiring to let go, one must first begin… Weakness is superior to strength.

 I suppose you could say we begin at the end and travel back to the beginning.
-From a correlations point of view that makes total sense, i.e., time stays backward, energy moves forward. (photo: who is doing the better yoga?)
+From a Correlations point of view (p.572) that makes total sense, i.e., time stays backward, energy moves forward.